Nikon Z6 vs Olympus E-1

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the Z6 has an electronic viewfinder (3690k dots), while the E-1 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the Z6 has a higher magnification than the one of the E-1 (0.80x vs 0.48x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon Z6 and Olympus E-1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the Z6 and the E-1 is in-body image stabilization (IBIS).
-The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the E-1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the E-1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon Z6 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.